 - SSL message authentication unites key information and application data in an ad-hoc manner, created just for the SSL protocol.
 Whereas, the TLS protocol just relies on a standard message authentication code known as HMAC.

-- In the TLS certificate verify the message, the MD5 and SHA-1 hashes are calculated only over handshake messages.
+- In the TLS certificate verify the message, the MD5 and SHA-1 hashes are computed only over handshake messages.
 On the contrary, in SSL the hash calculation also include the master secret and pad.

 - As with the finished message in TLS, created by applying the PRF to the master key and handshake messages.
-Whereas in SSL, it’s created by applying message digest to the master key and handshake messages.
+Whereas in SSL, it’s constructed by applying message digest to the master key and handshake messages.